-As Christmas approaches our nation is in political turmoil, rocked by scandal and polarization.
-It seems we have put much responsibility into the hands of some people who have little moral or spiritual grounding and whose actions seem to be guided by base and immoral values.
+Our nation is in political turmoil, rocked by scandal and polarization.
+It seems we have put much responsibility into the hands of leaders who have little moral or spiritual grounding and whose actions seem to be guided by base and immoral values.

 If this is not enough to make you anxious, there is the personal stuff of marriage, raising kids, health issues, aging parents, making ends meet financially, and fitting more and more things into an already overcrowded schedule.

-Obviously, we are limited in how we can control the actions of others but we can do much to deal with the anxiety which can result those outside forces.
-The following are suggestions you may want to consider to be able to enjoy the peace that the message of Christmas intends for you.
+Obviously, we are limited in how we can control the actions of others but we can do much to deal with the anxiety which can result from those outside forces.
+The following are suggestions you may want to consider to be able to have a sense of peace in the midst of the turmoil which surrounds you.

 It may surprise you that I suggest there is something good about anxiety.
 I believe anxiety can both serve us and do great harm to us.
 While we cannot and should not hope to be rid of all anxiety we can take steps to use the good part of it and arm ourselves so as not to be controlled by it.